 *Debut, †Peak

-Tito’s first son, Toriano Adaryll “Taj” Jackson, Jr. (b.
+Tito Jackons’s influence doesn’t stop there: His first son, Tariano Adaryll “Taj” Jackson, Jr. (b.
 1973) — whose nickname was derived from his initials — gave the name Taj a boost.
 His second son, Taryll (b.
-1975), was behind the debut of the name Taryll (also mentioned here).
+1975), caused the debut of the name Taryll.

 Jermaine

-Jermaine Jackson, the co-lead vocalist of the group (with Michael), brought so much attention to the name Jermaine that it not only entered the top 1,000, but nearly cracked the top 100 as well:
+Jermaine Jackson, the co-lead vocalist of the group (with Michael), brought so much attention to the name Jermaine that it not only entered the top 1,000, but nearly cracked the top 100:

 • 1974: 1,628 baby boys named Jermaine [rank: 151st]